 Most recently, Jones had signed with the Michigan Arsenal of the Arena Football One League and was set to attend the team’s upcoming training camp.
 Owner George Bradford expressed his sadness over the loss of a player he had been eager to add to the roster.

-The Indoor Football League issued a statement mourning the loss of their former All-IFL linebacker, saying, “Jordan left a lasting mark on the league and those who had the privilege of knowing him.”
+The Indoor Football League issued a statement mourning the loss of former All-IFL linebacker Jordan Jones, saying, “Jordan left a lasting mark on the league and those who had the privilege of knowing him.”

 The Mountain View High School community, where Jones had played and coached, released a memorial recognizing his influence.
 “Jordan was a leader on and off the field and a tremendous role model for our student-athletes,” the school said.
 “His legacy will live on in the lives he impacted.”

-Friends recalled Jones as someone who brightened every room, who brought people together and looked after others.
-His commitment to family and to football shaped his life and created strong connections with teammates, students, and friends who now mourn him.
+His commitment to family and football created strong connections with teammates, students, and friends who now mourn him.